tutek1/DTLabs/08_UI/lab08.md

 ![](img/Collectibles.gif)

-Here is the full code of the `hud.gd` script:
+Here is the complete code of the `hud.gd` script:
 ```GDScript
 extends CanvasLayer